CerjioNava/sn-website/README.md

 # SERGIO NAVA - PERSONAL WEBSITE

-This is my personal website.
-I made it using:
+This is my personal website, take a look!

+I'm making it using some different tools, libraries, some free icons from 'flaticons', and my creativity.

 **Front End:**
   - React